Frequently Asked Questions

 What is meant by “orthodox” and "liberal"?

 Liberalism, in regards to Anglicanism, is also known as revisionism or “Progressive Christianity.”
-It seeks to change theological, doctrinal and moral essentials of orthodox Anglicanism.
+It seeks to change theological, doctrinal, and moral essentials of orthodox Anglicanism.
 This version of Christianity offers a “new gospel” based on humanist principles.
 Revisionists often reject the authority of Scripture and the uniqueness of Jesus Christ as the only means of salvation, and they often support the practice and promotion of sexually immoral practices and lifestyles.

 What is the AAC’s position on women’s ordination?

 The AAC supports the orthodox Christian view on marriage and sexuality and stands in line with most of the Christian denominations throughout the world.
 The issues of sexuality, which have divided the Church, are not justice or civil rights issues; rather sexuality is a theological and doctrinal issue addressed and settled by the plain reading of Scripture and the traditional interpretation of Scripture by the Church.
 We believe that holy matrimony unites one man and one woman in the sight of God, as has been the Church’s belief across denominational lines for centuries.
 In addition, both Jesus and Paul clearly teach this.
-We also believe that homosexuality is condemned in Scripture as sinful regardless of context (there being no provision for “committed partnerships” or same-sex unions).
-The Church is called to lovingly lead people toward repentance and transformation (if they are willing) rather than embrace sinful patterns behavior.

-Lambeth 1.10 was a “resolution on human sexuality” passed by the 1998 Lambeth Conference; it has since been upheld by each of the other three instruments of Anglican unity as the Communion’s mind on human sexuality.
-The resolution upholds, among other things:
+As far as an official Anglican stance on this issue, Lambeth 1.10 was a “resolution on human sexuality” passed by the 1998 Lambeth Conference; it has since been upheld by each of the other three instruments of Anglican unity as the Communion’s mind on human sexuality.
+Lambeth 1.10 (Full Text)

 - marriage defined as “between a man and a woman in a lifelong union”